Wu advances in Boston mayor race; opponent too early to call

-BOSTON (AP) — Democrat Michelle Wu has emerged the top vote-getter in a runoff election for the next mayor of Boston, but the race to decide her opponent in November remained too early to call early Wednesday.
+Democrat Michelle Wu emerged the top vote-getter in Tuesday's preliminary election, but the race to decide her opponent in November remained too early to call early Wednesday.

-Wu, a city councilor, easily won Tuesday’s preliminary balloting, with fellow councilor Annissa Essaibi George trailing in second.
-Two other candidates — acting mayor Kim Janey and fellow city councilor Andrea Campbell — both conceded defeat late Tuesday night despite partial results showing a tight race for the No. 2 slot.
+Wu, a city councilor, easily won Tuesday’s preliminary balloting.
+But three other candidates — acting mayor Kim Janey and fellow councilors Annissa Essaibi George and Andrea Campbell — were in a tight race for the No. 2 slot.
+Essaibi George declared victory late Tuesday night, and both Janey and Campbell conceded defeat.
+The Associated Press has not yet called the second finisher because of the close margin of votes separating the three women.

 All four are candidates of color, as is John Barros, Boston’s former economic development chief and the only man in contention.
 Barros trailed well behind the four women.

 No matter who joins Wu on the Nov.
 2 ballot, history has already been made in a city that has never elected a woman, Black resident or Asian American as mayor.
-For the past 200 years, the office has been held by white men.
+For the past two centuries, the office has been held by white men.

 Wu and Tuesday's other winner will face off against each other on Nov.
 2, ushering in a new era for the city which has wrestled with racial and ethnic strife.